influxdata/docs.influxdata.com-ARCHIVE/content/influxdb/v1.0/concepts/storage_engine.md

 ##### Timestamps

 Timestamp encoding is adaptive and based on the structure of the timestamps that are encoded.
-It uses a combination of delta encoding, scaling and compression using simple8b, run-length encoding as well as falling back to no compression if needed.
+It uses a combination of delta encoding, scaling, and compression using simple8b run-length encoding, as well as falling back to no compression if needed.

-Timestamp resolution can be as granular as a nanosecond and, uncompressed, require 8 bytes to store.
+Timestamp resolution is variable but can be as granular as a nanosecond, requiring up to 8 bytes to store uncompressed.
 During encoding, the values are first delta-encoded.
 The first value is the starting timestamp and subsequent values are the differences from the prior value.
 This usually converts the values into much smaller integers that are easier to compress.